Did you know that 19% of America’s electricity comes from nuclear power?

 That’s an incredible stat given the fact that there are just 92 nuclear reactors operating in the United States.

 That’s right, 54 nuclear power plants, located in 28 states, are fueling the future with reliable electricity that we can use every day—and all the time.

-They also provide more clean energy to the grid than any other energy source, accounting for about 60% of the country’s clean energy electricity production.
+They also provide more clean energy to the grid than any other energy source, accounting for half of the country’s clean energy electricity production.